JimmyTranDev/dotfiles-stable/README.md

 This is my personal dotfiles repository.
 It contains all the configuration files for my development environment.
-The repository is organized in a way that makes it easy to install and manage the configuration files.
 The repository is organized in the following way:

 ## HomeOS